tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 workstation is acquired, the machine may have been shut down or rebooted (clearing memory), or the user may have deleted evidence.
 In most cases, the file-system and log evidence on the workstation are the primary forensic sources.

+## The authorised connection and its double

+The noise floor is bursty: engineering sessions cluster inside maintenance windows and the workstation is otherwise quiet, so a connection, a settings write or a tool launch outside a window stands against very little.
+An engineering session leaves the same artefacts whether or not it was meant to happen: a connection log, a settings write, a file timestamp, a login.
+What decides is the surrounding record.
+A legitimate connection sits inside a maintenance window with an approved work order behind it, its edits committed to version control, its login from where the engineer normally works; the same connection at 02:00 with no window, no work order, no commit, and a login from an IP the engineer disowns is the authorised act with its authorisation removed.
+The single session rarely settles it, so the workstation's own logs are read against the work order and the version-control history a real change would carry, and it is the gap between them, not the session itself, that carries the weight.

 *Last updated: 13 July 2026*